zenodeapp/genesis-ethermint/README.md

 - **The more experienced**

-   [quick-node-setup.sh](scripts/quick-node-setup.sh) is made for those who prefer and are used to manually configuring their setup.
-This is a slim-sized script, does not make any backups and contains only the necessary commands for starting a full node sync.
+   **[quick-node-setup.sh](scripts/quick-node-setup.sh)** is made for those who prefer and are used to manually configuring their setup.
+This is a slim-sized script, **does not make any backups (!)** and contains only the necessary commands for starting a full node sync.
 Suggested is to treat the script as a guide rather than one you run without careful consideration _(though, this can be done)_.

   A one-liner to initialize a node and generate a key _(optional)_ with this script would be:
   ```